Taiwan says China blocked deal with BioNTech for COVID-19 shots | Health

 - Taiwan

-In comments at a meeting of Taiwan's ruling Democratic Progressive Party, President Tsai Ing-wen said orders for the AstraZeneca and Moderna shots had been "smoothly" booked.
+President Tsai Ing-wen told a meeting of her ruling Democratic Progressive Party that orders for the AstraZeneca and Moderna shots had been "smoothly" booked.
 "As for Germany's BioNTech, we were close to completing the contract with the original German plant, but because of China's intervention, up to now there's been no way to complete it," she said.

 Taiwan, which has a population of more than 23 million people, had bought nearly 30 million shots, Tsai said, without giving details.
-BioNTech declined to comment on Tsai's remarks, but added: "We are supportive of global vaccine supply".
+BioNTech, which sells its vaccine in partnership with Pfizer Inc, declined to comment on Tsai's remarks, but added "we are supportive of global vaccine supply".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)